ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 1. A tool to compare two builds of Black behaviourally

-The first one is pretty self-explanatory, I needed a good benchmark suite to make sure this project would actually improve performance, and to also quantify the gains.
-The latter was important when weighing optimizations.
+The first one is pretty self-explanatory, I needed a good benchmark suite to make sure this project would actually improve performance, and to also quantify the gains (important when weighing optimizations).

-The second one is a less clear, I effectively wanted [mypy-primer], but for Black:
+The second one is less clear, I effectively wanted [mypy-primer], but for Black:

 ![mypy-primer comment on python/mypy PR 12064 describing the impact of the change](/media/mypy-primer-comment.png)

 > [mypy-primer comment on mypy PR #12064][mypy-primer-comment].

 So I got to work creating [blackbench] and
 [(the original) diff-shades][original-diff-shades].
 In hindsight, blackbench sucks and needs a rewrite so I don't want to go into too much detail about it, but the summary is that it came with benchmarks for the following tasks:

 - Formatting **with** safety checks
 - Formatting **without** safety checks